ElliotOusley/CS362_Team_11_Project/Project Architecture and Design.md

 # 1. Software architecture

 ### Major Components
-* User Interface – An overlay on top of the game scene that allows players to interact with game systems like inventory, options, the main menu, and dialogue
-* Game Scene – Where gameplay takes place.
-Includes scenes like main, the player, NPCs, and tilemaps.
+* User Interface - provides players with interactive elements such as menus, inventory, settings, and dialogue, ensuring an accessible and user-friendly experience.

+* Game Scene - acts as the primary environment where gameplay takes place, allowing players to navigate, interact with objects, and engage in various challenges.

+* Dialogue System - facilitates communication between players and non-player characters (NPCs) using Area2D nodes to trigger conversations.

+* Code Puzzle System - enables coding challenges, validates player input, and provides real-time feedback.

+* Save System - ensures that player progress and game configurations are stored and retrieved efficiently using user files and configuration settings.

 ### Event-Driven Architecture
 Godot uses event-driven Architecture.
 In the context of Godot, events are the signals emitted by nodes, like a button being pressed, in the case of menus, or like the player entering a dialogue actionable Area2D Node.
 These nodes also function as event handlers, as signals from one node are sent to others through scripts.
 This architecture is useful because nodes can be asynchronous, and do not necessarily need to know about one another, just that a signal was sent from one to another.
 For example, a node with a script that detects when the player picks up an item may not need to know what was picked up, just that an item was picked up.